Gopi Shankar Madurai: Death threats and attacks

-In 2016, Shankar was sexually, verbally harassed and received death threats from a member of one of the political parties during zir campaign, after which the Tamil Nadu Police assigned Shankar with three security officers whenever ze was campaigning.
-Shankar also expressed dismay on homophobia and transphobia in the Tamil Muslim community when the youth wing of the Indian National League, a Muslim party, accused LGBTQIA+ people of being "cultural terrorists".
-A poster calling for the "death sentence under section 377" and warning of terror against the community as homosexuality as "against Tamil culture" was put up by a day after Orlando nightclub shooting in the United States.
+In 2016, during their election campaign, Shankar faced sexual and verbal harassment and death threats from a member of a political party.
+The Tamil Nadu Police provided three security officers for their protection during campaigning.
+Shankar criticized homophobia and transphobia in the Tamil Muslim community after the youth wing of the Indian National League accused LGBTQIA+ people of being "cultural terrorists".
+Posters calling for the "death sentence under section 377" and warning of terror against the community—claiming homosexuality was "against Tamil culture"—appeared a day after the Orlando nightclub shooting.

 In January 2022, Shankar was threatened by members of a certain political party (allegedly DMK) in Mamallapuram.

 In November 2022, Shankar was attacked by an unknown group of six people in New Delhi.
 The attackers first demanded money, and when they were refused, they abused and physically assaulted Shankar.
 This was the fifth instance of violence that ze suffered.